Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ## 3. PLATFORM ARCHITECTURE

-The platform integrates physical and digital infrastructure to create a comprehensive ecosystem:
+The platform integrates physical and digital infrastructure to create a comprehensive ecosystem, enhanced with robust price oracles and cross-chain capabilities:

 ### 3.1 Physical Infrastructure